gerich-home/it-depends/README.md

 * `callback` *(mandatory, function (changed: observableValue, from: any, to: any) -> void )* - the function that will be called immediately when a change is made to any observable value.
 The callback receives the changed observableValue, old and new value of observable object.

 #### Returns:
+Type: `subscription`.
-the `subscription` object that can be used to control the subscription.
+The subscription object that can be used to control the subscription.

 ### `observableValue.onChange(callback)`
 Creates the subscription on a change to this observable value.